Having the right equipment can make or break you on the paintball battlefield, especially when it comes to ammo.

 Beginner Level Paintball Hoppers

-The best paintball hoppers for beginners are not going to be the same hoppers that a more experienced paintball player would use.
+The perfect paintball hoppers for beginners are not going to be the same hoppers that a more experienced paintball player would use.
 Some hoppers have the ability to fire up to 50 balls per second, which would quickly drain your hopper and run the risk of you blindly using your rounds.
 Instead, you will need a hopper that you can control and that can help you master paintball skills on the battlefield.

 Gravity-feed Beginner Hoppers: Gravity-feed hoppers do not rely on a rotor or batteries to move the paintballs along, but instead rely on the marker’s movement to shift the balls into place.
 This could require you to use a mechanical marker rather than an electronic marker since electronic markers do not have the same movements.
 These hoppers move slowly, giving you time to aim and position yourself, but not spraying paintballs uncontrollably.